compose-spec/compose-spec/build.md

     - type=gha
 ```

-Unsupported caches MUST be ignored and not prevent user for building image.
+Unsupported caches MUST be ignored and not prevent user from building image.

 ### cache_to